 - Chemical pollutants can affect the skin’s natural protection and repair system causing pre-mature aging.
 Harmful chemicals can breakdown skin’s natural oils that hold moisture of the skin and keep it supple.

-Sun exposure: the ultraviolet(UV) rays of the skin is the major cause of
+The ultraviolet(UV) rays of the skin is the major cause of

 - Our skin has a natural guard against harmful UV rays called as melanin.
 By raising the amount of melanin (dark pigment) in the skin, it is better able to absorb UV radiation and protect the skin from DNA damage. but over exposure to the sun can cause hyperpigmentation and uneven tone.